 - Large bowl or second cutting board

-- Heavy object to use as weight (a large can of food, for example)
+- A heavy object to use as a weight (a large can of food, for example)

 Place the Tofu on a Layer of Paper Towels

 - Fold a length of paper towels or a dishcloth in half or quarters to increase the absorbency.

 - Place the folded towels on the cutting board, then place the block of tofu on the paper towels.

 Note: If the paper towels become too wet after absorbing the initial moisture, you may want to place the tofu on a second, fresh layer of paper towels.Continue to 2 of 3 below.